Bottom Line:

 INTRINSIC VALUE TODAY

-Valuation Analysis: ADM is currently trading at $67.31, which is considered extended relative to its 30-day fair value range of $58.70 to $66.70.
-From a valuation perspective, the stock is trading at a premium (Forward PE: 15.8) compared to its historical average (14.2).
-At these levels, the market is pricing in 3.5% annual earnings growth.
-This growth rate appears achievable given the company's track record, suggesting the valuation is rational.
+Valuation Analysis: ADM is currently trading at $71.75, which is considered extended relative to its 30-day fair value range of $67.43 to $71.40.
+The stock's valuation (Forward PE: 15.1) is in line with its historical norms (14.5).
+At these levels, the market is pricing in 1.2% annual earnings growth.

 Quick Decision Summary